mastodon/blog/content/posts/2025-09-11_quote_posts_are_here/index.md

 <video src="change-post.mp4" playsinline controls muted class="rounded-md shadow-lg"></video>

-Only public and quiet public posts can be edited this way, since your followers-only posts and direct mentions can only ever be quoted by you.
+Only public and quiet public posts can be edited this way; your followers-only posts and direct mentions can only ever be quoted by you.

 ## Stay tuned

 As we mentioned at the start, quote post functionality will arrive on [mastodon.online](http://mastodon.online) and [mastodon.social](http://mastodon.social) next week.
 If you use a third-party app, the feature may not show up right away, and you may need to wait for the author to add it.
 It will be available more widely when Mastodon 4.5 is released in the near future.

+**Developing a Mastodon client?** Visit our [draft developer implementation guide and documentation](https://github.com/mastodon/documentation/pull/1710).

 For more information on how to use quote posts, [have a look at the FAQ section of the documentation](https://docs.joinmastodon.org/user/quote-posts/#faq).

-If you’d like to preemptively opt out of being quoted, you can do so on Mastodon 4.4 under *Settings > Preferences > Other*.
+If you’d like to preemptively opt out of being quoted, you can do so on Mastodon 4.4 under *Settings -> Preferences -> Other*.

 We’re committed to making quote posts a tool for meaningful discourse.
-If you have thoughts on quote posts, reach out to us at [feedback@joinmastodon.org](mailto:feedback@joinmastodon.org).
+If you have thoughts on our quote post feature, contact us at [feedback@joinmastodon.org](mailto:feedback@joinmastodon.org).
 We may not be able to respond to every individual message, but we’ll be reading every piece of feedback to learn more about your ideas.

 ### Gratitude